RedisInsight/RedisInsight-reverse-proxy/README.md

 #### Verify LDAP users for sanity check (Optional)

-If you want to verify ldap users run `docker-compose --profile verify run ol-verify`.
+If you want to verify LDAP users run `docker-compose --profile verify run ol-verify`.

 This verification service runs a prompt where you can enter the username and password.